Good planning is a hallmark of a transparent appointment process.

 • whether the minister has nomination proposals, or wishes to seek nominations from other ministers or stakeholders

-• review of the position description, considering the board's current mix of knowledge, skills and experience alongside the diversity mix
+• a review of the position description, considering the board's current mix of knowledge, skills and experience alongside the diversity mix

 • advertising through appropriate channels, and the closing date